-Participating providers have 95 Days from the first date of service to submit a claim.
-Non-Participating providers have 365 Days from the date of service to submit a claim.
+Participating and non-participating providers have 95 Days from the first date of service to submit a claim.
 If a clinical review is warranted due to extenuating circumstances, a decision will be made within 30 Days following receipt of all necessary information.